Time-Sensitive Networking: IEEE 802.3br and 802.1Qbu Interspersing Express Traffic (IET) and Frame Preemption

 Frame pre-emption allows for a significant reduction of the guard band.
-The length of the guard band is now dependent on the precision of the frame pre-emption mechanism: how small is the minimum size of the frame that the mechanism can still pre-empt.
-IEEE 802.3br specifies the best accuracy for this mechanism at 64 byte - due to the fact that this is the minimum size of a still valid Ethernet frame.
-In this case, the guard band can be reduced to a total of 127 byte: 64 byte (minimum frame) + 63 byte (remaining length that cannot be pre-empted).
+The length of the guard band is now dependent on the precision of the frame pre-emption mechanism: how small is the minimum size of the frame that the mechanism can still preempt.
+IEEE 802.3br specifies the best accuracy for this mechanism at 64 bytes – due to the fact that this is the minimum size of a still valid Ethernet frame.
+In this case, the guard band can be reduced to a total of 127 bytes: 64 bytes (minimum frame) + 63 bytes (remaining length that cannot be pre-empted).
 All larger frames can be pre-empted again and therefore, there is no need to protect against this size with a guard band.

 This minimizes the best effort bandwidth that is lost and also allows for much shorter cycle times at slower Ethernet speeds, such as 100 Mbit/s and below.
 Since the pre-emption takes place in hardware in the MAC, as the frame passes through, cut-through switching can be supported as well, since the overall frame size is not needed a priori.
-The MAC interface just checks in regular 64 byte intervals whether the frame needs to be pre-empted or not.
+The MAC interface just checks in regular 64-byte intervals whether the frame needs to be preempted or not.

 The combination of time synchronization, the IEEE 802.1Qbv scheduler and frame pre-emption already constitutes an effective set of standards that can be utilized to guarantee the coexistence of different traffic categories on a network while also providing end-to-end latency guarantees.
 This will be enhanced further as new IEEE 802.1 specifications, such as 802.1Qch are finalized.

 Shortcomings of IEEE 802.1Qbv/bu

 Overall, the time-aware scheduler has high implementation complexity and its use of bandwidth is not efficient.

 Task and event scheduling in endpoints has to be coupled with the gate scheduling of the traffic shaper in order to lower the latencies.

-A critical shortcoming is some delay incurred when an end-point streams unsynchronized data, due to the waiting time for the next time-triggered window.
+A critical shortcoming is that some delay is incurred when an endpoint streams unsynchronized data, due to the waiting time for the next time-triggered window.

 The time-aware scheduler requires tight synchronization of its time-triggered windows, so all bridges on the stream path must be synchronized.
-However synchronizing TSN bridge frame selection and transmission time is nontrivial even in moderately sized networks and requires a fully managed solution.
+However, synchronizing TSN bridge frame selection and transmission time is nontrivial even in moderately sized networks and requires a fully managed solution.

 Frame preemption is hard to implement and has not seen wide industry support.